 One of the huge benefits of sleep is that it allows us to clean our active operating memory, thus boosting our learning capacity.
 Studying before bed time or getting a nap after your practice session will move all the information you’ve just learned into your brain’s long-term memory storage.

-Once the information gets there, it’s safely stored for a longer period and the spaced repetition technique will help you improve the connection between short-term and long-term memory, meaning you’ll be able to remember everything faster and more accurately.
+Once the information gets there, it’s safely stored for a longer period.
+The spaced repetition technique will help you improve the connection between short-term and long-term memory, meaning you’ll be able to remember everything faster and more accurately.

-According to the results of a study published in the Cambridge Journal, it was discovered that students who studied another subject in French, rather than attending a general language class, performed better in listening tests and were more motivated to learn.
+According to the results of a study published in the Cambridge Journal, students who studied another subject in French, rather than attending a general language class, performed better in listening tests and were more motivated to learn.
 However, students in the standard class performed better on reading and writing tests, meaning that both approaches clearly have merit.

 To boost your language learning, try including some content on the topics you are interested in to improve your understanding.
 Read articles online, watch videos, or listen to podcasts to accelerate your progress.